DROP (Deferred Retirement Option Program)

 1. Application for the Deferred Retirement Option Program (DROP)

-These documents should be submitted to the Pension Trust Office no later than the 3rd Friday PRIOR to that month’s Board Meeting to guarantee inclusion on that month’s Board of Trustees agenda.
+These documents should be submitted to SLOCPT no later than the 3rd Friday PRIOR to that month’s Board of Trustees meeting.

-You will need to provide certified copies of (or the originals) of the following:
+You will need to provide copies of the originals or certified copies of the following: